src-d/sourced-ce/README.md

 sourced prune
 ```

-Stops containers and removes containers, networks, and volumes created by `install`.
+Stops containers and removes containers, networks, and volumes created by `init`.
 Images are not deleted unless you specify the `--images` flag.

 If you want to completely uninstall `sourced` you may want to delete the `~/.srcd` directory.